ConSensus: Multi-Agent Collaboration for Multimodal Sensing: Dataset Details

 \textbf{Data Split.} We split each dataset into an example set (for 1-shot in-context learning) and a test set to prevent data leakage.
 We adopt a within-subject split strategy, assuming each user provides a single data instance per class with minimal effort.
 Sensor data such as EEG exhibit substantial inter-subject domain shift~\citep{eegdomainshift, domainshift}, which even remains an open challenge in the sensing community.
 Since LLMs are highly sensitive to in-context examples, cross-subject examples can incur significant performance variance.
 As our primary goal is to analyze \textit{multimodal fusion behavior} under controlled conditions, we adopt within-subject calibration to isolate fusion effects from confounding domain-shift factors.

-\textbf{Data Subsampling.} Due to the high token cost of using heavy sensor feature sequences with multiple LLMs (\texttt{gpt-oss-20B}, \texttt{gpt-oss-120B}, \texttt{Llama-3.1-8B-Instruct}, and \texttt{Llama-4-Scout-17B-16E}) and multi-agent baselines that require iterative debate rounds, we evaluate \system{} on balanced dataset subsets.
-We sample 50 instances per class for WESAD, SleepEDF, and ActionSense (datasets with $<$ 10 classes), and 30 instances per class for MMFit and PAMAP2 (datasets with $\geq$ 10 classes), resulting in test sets of 150–360 samples per task.
-This subsampling strategy is adopted solely to ensure computationally feasible comparison across methods under identical budgets, rather than as a requirement of the proposed framework.
+\textbf{Data Subsampling.} Due to the high token cost of processing heavy sensor feature sequences with multiple LLMs (\texttt{gpt-oss-20B}, \texttt{gpt-oss-120B}, \texttt{Llama-3.1-8B-Instruct}, and \texttt{Llama-4-Scout-17B-16E}) and multi-agent baselines that require iterative debate rounds, we evaluate \system{} on balanced dataset subsets.
+We sample 50 instances per class for WESAD, SleepEDF, and ActionSense (datasets with $<$10 classes), and 30 instances per class for MMFit and PAMAP2 (datasets with $\geq$10 classes), resulting in test sets of 150–360 samples per task.
+Subsampling was performed uniformly while preserving the original class and subject distributions, and the same subsets were used across all baselines to ensure fair comparison.
+This strategy was adopted solely to make comparison across methods computationally feasible under identical budgets, rather than as a requirement of the proposed framework.

 We construct a single maximally large and diverse test split for each dataset to maximize sample coverage under limited computational budgets.
 Since \system{} is training-free and deterministic (temperature$=0$ for all methods except Self-Consistency), the main source of randomness arises from dataset subsampling.
 We therefore report standard deviations using 1,000-iteration bootstrap resampling to estimate variance over samples.
 This evaluation protocol is adopted to prioritize broad benchmark coverage with multiple tasks and sensors, rather than to restrict statistical rigor.